shreyabhatta/shreyabhatta/README.md

 Hey!
 I am **Shreya Bhattacharya** and I am currently working as a Product Analyst in Zomato.

-- 👯 I’m looking to collaborate on ML and product analytics
+- 👯 I’m looking to collaborate on product data science and analytics
 - 🤔 My other work: [Portfolio][3]

 📫 How to reach me: